Your health and safety are our top priority.

-Use PPE appropriate for the patient they are supporting.
-In the event the patient is COVID positive, the support person must use hospital-provided PPE.
+- Use PPE appropriate for the patient they are supporting.
+In the event the patient is COVID positive or suspect positive, the support person must use hospital-approved PPE.

 We encourage family members and friends to use alternative ways to interact with their loved ones, including phone calls, Facetime and Skype.

 - Stay home: People who are mildly ill with COVID-19 are able to recover at home.
 Do not leave, except to get medical care.
 Do not visit public areas.

 - Stay in touch with your doctor.
 Call before you get medical care.
 Be sure to get care if you feel worse or you think it is an emergency.

 - Avoid public transportation: Avoid using public transportation, ride-sharing, or taxis.